mwlang/flowmor_router/README.md

 ### Is it For You?

 This isn't for everyone.
-The Flowmor Router build routes ahead of time based on objects in the database.
+The Flowmor Router builds routes ahead of time based on objects in the database.
 Rails purists will argue this method pollutes the routes space.
 It does provide functionality similar to [friendly_id](https://github.com/norman/friendly_id) or by simply redefining the id of a model with AR's #to_param.
 If you run multiple instances of an application, you'll need to take care of syncing when the database is updated.
 The simplest way to do this is by adding Post.reload_routes (for example) to the before_filter callback of the controller.
 Sounds like a performance killer, but its really not.
 Just think every time you refresh during development that the routes are reloaded!

 On the other hand, this approach allows you a lot of flexibility to creating truly custom routes in your app.
 It also allows you to avoid using a global "match any" in your config/routes.rb.
 A use case is porting over a WordPress site to Rails where there was a highly customized permalink structure in place.
 It's really only meant for "#show" actions.
 I personally wouldn't try to also incorporate CRUD actions with friendly route names.
 Rails' conventional routes does the job extremely well for CRUD actions.
 This also means other gems like ActiveAdmin will work as advertised since friendly routes aren't interfering with Rails routes.